ekajjj/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relationa databases use multiple tables from data which can be accessed and arranged in a hierarchical manner.
+SQL is the  API which can be used to access
+DB.

 - [ ] Why do tables need a `primary key`?

+This is the uniqueue identifier for a table.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+Requires a bridging table for many to many relationships.

 ## Minimum Viable Product